 Nopalito (306 Broderick St), casual and popular, traditional Mexican lunch, dinner and cocktails restaurant near the Panhandle.
 Also on 9th Street in the Inner Sunset neighborhood.

 Orphan Andy's (3991 17th St, Castro), classic American diner, big portions, "fishbowl" windows, good/ fresh food, and playful waitstaff; open 24-hours a day.
-Playboy named it among America's top ten of it's kind.
+Playboy once named it among America's top ten of it's kind.

 Sparky's 24 Hour Diner (242 Church St, Castro), breakfast any time, very crowded after the bars close.
 Lunch and dinner include not only usual diner fare, but also pizzas, NY Steak, or Chicken Scallopine.